juji-io/datalevin/README.md

 database cannot (e.g. see [this issue](https://github.com/tonsky/datascript/issues/6)).
 Before we introduced caching in version 0.2.8, Datalevin was only faster than Datascript for single clause queries due to the highly efficient reads of LMDB.
-With caching enabled, Datalevin is faster across the board.
+With caching enabled, Datalevin is now faster across the board.

 Writes can be a few orders of magnitude slower, as expected, as Datalevin is writing to disk while Datascript is in memory.
 The bulk write speed is